 The real object of its condemnation was the habit of pandering to the Spirit of the Age.
 At our present moment, the Zeitgeist summons us to applaud Abortion; Fluid Gender; all Sexualities which dissociate the sexual act from the actions of a Man married to a Woman.
 Then, the Age commended to its craven victims and stooges the murderous ideology of Race and Blood.

 Then, the Vicar of Christ condemned the error of his day, and did so boldly, even dramatically.
 This is the duty of every Roman Pontiff ... and every minister of the Word of God ... of every Christian!! ... in every age.

-Evil wears a different face and speaks a different patois in every different era.
-The smart thing is to be able to spot it despite the disguises.
+Evil wears a different face and speaks a different patois in each different era.
+The smart thing is to be able to spot it despite its differing disguises.

-Pius XI's Mit Brennender Sorge is a condemnation of all the Obamas of all the ages which challenge the Lordship of the Redeemer.
+Pius XI's Mit Brennender Sorge is a condemnation of all the fashionable dogmas of all the ages which challenge the Lordship of the Redeemer.